By Alex Parrish

 The marketing and entertainment value of the ’92 dream team created a change in the way the United States chose its Olympic teams: stars over substance.
 Assemble as many superstars as possible, regardless of position, fit, experience, or temperament, and watch the wins pile up.
 Arrogant as it was, the idea makes sense.
 The United States produces more NBA players and more All-Stars than any other country.
 How could it possibly lose to teams made up of a few NBA bench warmers and players from inferior leagues?
 And for a while, it worked.
 Despite a few close calls in 2000, the professional Olympic teams in ’92, ’96, and ’00 went an unmatched 24-0 in Olympic contests.
 The entertainment value was high.

 The signs of troubled waters were clear as early as 2000.
-The Lithuanian and French teams, with no NBA players on their rosters at the time, were close competition.
+The Lithuanian and French teams, with no NBA players on the rosters at the time, were close competition.
 The Lithuanians nearly stunned the world in the semi-finals, losing only by two points.
 A few journalists noticed issues with the 2000 team, including New York Times columnist Mike Wise, who wrote,

 For two weeks, Australians have cheered most all the Olympians, but the United States men’s basketball team has not been [sic] embraced.
 Perhaps it was because of the numerous altercations on the court with opponents, the trash talking, the posing by [Vince] Carter after each sensational dunk or the general disrespect they showed their inferior opponents.
 Even international journalists were standing and applauding for the Lithuanians to pull the upset.